Priorities for Strategy 1.2

 - Developing novel computational approaches to systematically evaluate known genetic variants and associated (or convergent) pathways (or mechanisms) linked to disease susceptibility in order to identify targets for novel treatments.

-- Developing computational approaches to better model multiple simultaneous systems-level patterns across multiple brain areas, impacting mood, cognition and social processes.
+- Developing computational models and analytic approaches to better understand systems-level activity patterns across multiple brain areas involved in mood, cognition, and social processing.

 - Developing novel computational methods to elucidate the relationships between genes and regulatory functional elements and their effects on molecular networks.

-- Developing novel computational methods to elucidate the role of functional elements in spatio-temporal regulation of the genes/gene networks that drive critical neurobiological processes involved in the pathophysiology of psychiatric disorders.
+- Developing novel computational methods to elucidate the role of functional elements in spatio-temporal regulation of the genes/gene networks that drive critical neurobiological processes involved in the pathophysiology of mental disorders.

 - Developing and applying innovative computational methodologies, such as machine learning and artificial intelligence, to elucidate the functional role of genetic variants associated with mental illnesses in appropriately powered studies.